 If you enter an amount on line 11a, you must attach Form 8974.
-The December 2017 revision of Form EAUTION 8974 instructs you to enter the amount from Form of the credit which is limited by law to the amount of certain taxes.
+The December 2017 revision of Form CAUTION 8974 instructs you to enter the amount from Form of the credit which is limited by law to the amount of certain taxes.
 The term "refundable" means the portion of the credit which is in excess of those taxes.

 8974, line 12, on Form 941-SS, line 11.
-Instead, the amount from Form 8974, line 12, should be entered on Form 941-SS, line 11a.
+Instead, the amount from Form 8974. line 12. should be entered on Form 941-SS. line 11a.

 Form 941-SS and these instructions use the terms "nonrefundable" and "refundable" when discussing credits.
-The term "nonrefundable" means the portion claim the credit for qualified sick and family leave wages for leave taken before April 1, 2021.
+The term "nonrefundable" means the portion

+11b.
+Nonrefundable Portion of Credit for Qualified Sick and Family Leave Wages for Leave Taken After March 31, 2020, and Before April 1, 2021 leave taken after March 31, 2020, and before April 1, 2021.
 For purposes of this credit, qualified sick leave wages and qualified family leave wages are wages for social security and Medicare tax purposes, determined without regard to the exclusions from the definition of employment under sections 3121(b)(1)-(22), that an employer pays that otherwise meet the requirements of the EPSLA or Expanded FMLA.
 Enter the nonrefundable portion of the credit for qualified sick and family leave wages from Worksheet 1, Step 2, line 2j.
 The credit for qualified sick and family leave wages consists of the qualified sick leave wages, the qualified family leave wages, the qualified health plan expenses allocable to those wages, and the employer share of Medicare tax allocable to those wages.
 The nonrefundable portion of the credit is limited to the employer share of social security tax reported on Form 941-SS, lines 5a and 5b, after that share is first reduced by any credit claimed on Form 8974 for the qualified small business payroll tax credit for increasing research activities, any credit to be claimed on Form 5884-C for the work opportunity credit for qualified tax-exempt organizations hiring qualified veterans, and/or any credit to be claimed on Form 5884-D for the disaster credit for qualified tax-exempt organizations.